Challenges facing the children of Bangladesh

 Water and sanitation

-- Only 53 per cent of the population use improved sanitation facilities.
+- About 55 per cent of the population use improved sanitation facilities.

 - Safe hygiene practices, especially proper hand washing, remain a challenge in the fight against disease.